 This is a guide for journalism students making their first visits to law courts in England and Wales.
-It is only an introduction and should NOT be used to revise for a law test.
 It does not deal with all kinds of court.

 Don’t publish: DO NOT PUT YOUR COURT REPORTS ONLINE, EVEN JUST ON A BLOG.
 This is an informal policy; however, a legal error in a report could lead to serious trouble and an appearance in court, so the best advice is caution.
-Court stories must not be used on iCov.co.uk or any course social media feed.
-Your are strongly advised not to tweet or post on Facebook about what you hear in court, even afterwards.
+Court stories must not be used on course websites or any course social media feed.
+You are strongly advised not to tweet or post on Facebook about what you hear in court, even afterwards.

 Journalism students at Coventry University are mostly likely to find themselves visiting two kinds of court:

 Magistrates’ court: the lowest-level court, usually with three (sometimes two) magistrates who decide on guilt, pass sentence, or send a case to a higher court, among other functions.
 Magistrates are ordinary citizens, usually with limited legal training; they may well have knowledge based on many years of experience.
 Their most important qualities are wisdom, honesty, common sense and fairness.
-They are supported by a clerk, a professional lawyer who advises them and ensures the law is followed.
-Cases are presented by lawyers who are usually solicitors, though sometimes barristers will appear.
+They are supported by a legal adviser, a professional lawyer who ensures the law is followed.
+Cases are presented by lawyers who are usually solicitors.

 Coventry students visit Coventry magistrates’ court, between the city council building and the police station.
-The best day to visit is Monday, in the morning.
+On a Monday there are no trials but the court deals with custody cases: often, dealing with people who have been detained over the weekend and deciding whether they can be given bail.
+On Tuesday, trials are heard.
+Hearings of some kind take place every weekday.
 Students can go to find stories at any time.
 Hearings usually last less than an hour so it is possible to gain all the information needed for a full, balanced report.